Gdańsk

 Eligibility:

-• Identification: Seniors must carry an ID (e.g., national ID card or passport) to prove their age to benefit from the free travel scheme.
+- Identification: Seniors must carry a valid form of identification (e.g., national ID card or passport) to prove their age and enjoy the free travel benefits.

 Gdańsk offers a variety of attractions and museums that provide discounts for senior citizens.
 Here is a list with some suggestions: